mrismanaziz/Reforestation/README.md

-## My dentist is the best, he even has a little plaque!
+## What's orange and sounds like a parrot?
+A Carrot.